BraisGlezArias/pokemonEvolutionSimulator/README.md

 # pokemonEvolutionSimulator
-uilding a Pokemon Evolution's Simulator with JavaScript.
+Building a Pokemon Evolution's Simulator with JavaScript.